 If you are diagnosed with periodontitis, your dentist will examine your teeth and gums, take X-rays, and perform a periodontal exam.
 They may recommend you undergo scaling and root planing.

-To learn more about our dental services, you can schedule your appointment with our dentist by calling us at (801) 394-0808 or visiting us at 548 12th Street, Ogden, UT 84404.
+To learn more about our dental services, you can schedule your appointment with our dentist by calling us at (801) 394-0808 or visiting dentist in Ogden, UT at 548 12th Street, Ogden, UT 84404.
 We will be happy to guide you further.